 How can Mucopolysaccharidosis be Prevented?

-- Currently, there are no specific methods or guidelines to prevent Mucopolysaccharidoses, since these are genetic condition
+Currently, there are no specific methods or guidelines to prevent Mucopolysaccharidoses, since these are genetic conditions.

 - Genetic testing of the expecting parents (and related family members) and prenatal diagnosis (molecular testing of the fetus during pregnancy) may help in understanding the risks better during pregnancy

 - If there is a family history of the condition, then genetic counseling will help assess risks, before planning for a child

 - Active research is currently being performed to explore the possibilities for treatment and prevention of inherited and acquired genetic disorders such as Mucopolysaccharidosis